Our talks centred around forming united opposition: Nitish after meeting J'khand CM Hemant Soren | Politics

 - India

+Kumar along with his deputy Tejashwi Yadav held a discussion with Soren for around one hour at the latter's residence here.

-''Our talks centred around forming a united opposition and the result of the discussion will be visible in the upcoming 2024 Lok Sabha elections,'' Kumar told reporters after the meeting.
+''Our talks centred around forming a united opposition and the result of the discussion will be visible in the 2024 Lok Sabha elections...We talked about the country's politics and will work together for development,'' Kumar told reporters after the meeting.

-''We will oppose attempts by the Centre to make changes in history.
-We will also restore Hindu-Muslim unity,'' Kumar, the JD(U) leader, said.
-The meeting is seen as part of Kumar's efforts to bring all non-NDA parties together to defeat the BJP in the 2024 Lok Sabha elections.
+He also wondered whether BJP leaders had any contribution to the country's freedom fight. ''We will oppose attempts by the Centre to make changes in history.
+We will also restore Hindu-Muslim unity. ''Attempts are there to change the country's history...controversy has been created...The freedom you (media people) used to enjoy earlier is not there now.
+No development is taking place,'' the JD(U) leader said.

+Stating that Bihar enjoyed a close relationship with Jharkhand, he said visits by political leaders to each other's states were less due to the COVID-19 pandemic and would now increase.
+Notably, Jharkhand was carved out of Bihar in 2000.

 The Bihar CM, who snapped ties with the BJP last year, vowing to defeat it in the 2024 Lok Sabha polls, has toured many places and met political leaders of various hues as part of his "opposition unity drive".